VIT's Freedom of Information statement

 Statement 1 - Organisation and functions

-Information about how to make a request for access to information under the FOI Act can be found on this Freedom of Information statement page.
+Information about how to make a request for access to information under the FOI Act can be found below.
 Members of the public can contact VIT, seeking information on any aspect of its work.

-Ministerial Responsibility for VIT is with the Minister for Education and VIT is required to advise the Minister on any matters concerning teachers and early childhood teachers.
-VIT must give due regard to any advice given by the Minister in relation to the exercise of its powers and the performance of its functions.
+Ministerial responsibility for VIT is with the Minister for Education.
+VIT is required to advise the Minister on any matters concerning teachers and early childhood teachers, and must give due regard to any advice given by the Minister in relation to the exercise of its powers or performance of its functions.

-VIT is governed by a 14-member Council.
-The Council has formed the following sub-committees as part of its governance arrangements; Audit and Finance Committee, Professional Conduct Committee, Accreditation Committee and Remuneration Committee.
+VIT is governed by a Council.
+The Council has formed the following sub-committees as part of its governance arrangements; Audit and Finance Committee, Professional Conduct Committee, Accreditation Committee, Remuneration Committee, Registration Committee and Stakeholder Engagement Committee.

 Membership of the VIT Council is by nomination from the Minister for Education and appointment by the Governor in Council.